• Skip to primary navigation

 WHAT IS FLANK STEAK?

 Flank steak is a lean, flavorful cut from the cow’s lower chest.
 It's famous for its long, fibrous grain—perfect when marinated and sliced against the grain.
-It shines in dishes like fajitas, stir fries, grilled plates, and more.
+It is great in dishes like fajitas, stir fries, steak and rice bowls, grilled plates, and more.

 MY LATEST VIDEO